 How is Maggie a mom to over 40 children?

 With A LOT of help!
 Our team works incredibly hard.
 We have loving aunties and uncles who care for our children at all hours of the day.
-We have volunteers, interns, and the Kopila Fellows.
+We have local staff members, part-time assistants, and long-term directors.
 Our teachers and administrators and everyone from neighbors to government officials to our chief of police make things run smoothly!
 The older kids also do an amazing job – each room has a big brother or big sister who cares for the little ones.

 How can I make a difference like Maggie did?
 I'm not sure I could set out so far away from home like her.